NFL Week 18 odds, lines, spreads, predictions: Picks from 10,000 computer simulations

 SportsLine's advanced model has simulated every game 10,000 times and locked in its NFL best bets today

 All of your Week 18 NFL picks will come on divisional contests as the league moved to this scheduling format a few years ago.
-Many of these matchups carry meaning for playoff seeding such as Panthers vs. Buccaneers (-3) and Seahawks vs. 49ers (+2.5) on Saturday, plus Broncos vs. Chargers (+13.5) and Ravens vs. Steelers (+3.5) on Sunday.
+Many of these matchups carry meaning for playoff seeding such as Broncos vs. Chargers (+14) and Ravens vs. Steelers (+3.5) on Sunday.
 Then there are games to make Week 18 NFL predictions on where one team is fighting for seeding while the other has already been eliminated from postseason contention.
-Some of these include Texans vs. Colts (+10.5) and Patriots vs. Dolphins (+11.5).
+Some of these include Texans vs. Colts (+10.5) and Patriots vs. Dolphins (+13.5).

 The model, which simulates every NFL game 10,000 times, is up well over $7,000 for $100 players on top-rated NFL picks since its inception.
 The model enters Week 18 on a 53-37 run on top-rated picks dating back to 2024.
 Anybody following its NFL betting picks at sportsbooks and on betting sites could have seen strong returns.